sondli/twow-setup/README.md

 2. Download this script
 3. From a Terminal:
     1. `chmod u+x TWOW-Setup.sh`
     2. Type: `./TWOW-Setup.sh`
+    3. Point Lutris to `SuperWoWlauncher.exe`
-    3. Start Turtle WoW and enjoy
+    4. Start Turtle WoW and enjoy